Synthird/trigonometric-reciprocal-identities/README.md

 ```

 # License
 This repository contains the MIT license.
 You must give credit if you are going to use its source code.
-A link to this repository would be appreciated.